kixlab/kixlab.github.io/README.md

 ### Publications

 1. Go to `_data/publications.yml`
-3. Append the list by copy-pasting one of the items and filling in your information.
+2. Append the list by copy-pasting one of the items and filling in your information.
+3. If you need to upload additional materials (e.g., paper, poster, slide) please upload files in [this folder](https://drive.google.com/open?id=1fUMWQZsZ1xXVH9U5i8fCk_URtvWExYSd) at the lab's Google Drive, and use the file's link shared by Google Drive.

 ## How to check changes you made locally